Biosafety Cabinets: good practices#

 Avoid movement of materials or excessive movement of hands and arms through the front access opening during use.
 After entering, allow the cabinet to stabilize before resuming work.

-Work inside the BSC at a minimum distance of 15cm from the sash opening.
+Work inside the BSC at a minimum distance of 10cm behind the front grids.

-Take care not pass with your hands over open bottles, lids, flasks or tip boxes.
+Take care not to pass with your hands over open bottles, lids, flasks or tip boxes.

 When you open a flask or a medium, you can place the lid with the opening up or down on the bench, but make sure you put it outside your working area, at the back of the BSC so you do not pass over it with your hands or arms.